raim/SBML_odeSolver/Win32/README.txt

 To do this open <libsbml>/win32/libsbml.vcproj then select menu item 'project'/'libSBML properties', select 'Custom Build Step' and paste the above commands into the 'Command Line' text box.

-d) build the various dlls and the solver executable in the following sequence:
+d) create the directory <SBML_odeSolver>\Win32\bin and then build the various dlls and the solver executable in the following sequence:

 <libSBML>\win32\libsbml.vcproj
 <SBML_odeSolver>\Win32\WinCVODE\WinCVODE\WinCVODE.vcproj